 individual early in his or her career, in recognition of significant achievements in proteomics.
 The award recipient will be honored at the US

 HUPO annual conference with a commemorative plaque, $2,500 cash award, and will present an award lecture.

-Eligibility: Nominee must be a current US HUPO and be within the first five years of their first faculty appointment at the time of application.
+Eligibility: Nominee must be a current US HUPO member and be within the first five years of their first faculty appointment at the time of application.
 The awardee must be available to attend the conference.